ArgonDesign/alogic/doc/interop.md

 - `param` declarations
 - `const` declarations

 Followed by an arbitrary number of `verbatim` blocks.
+For example:

 ```
 verbatim entity increment {